openaddresses/openaddresses/CONTRIBUTING.md

 ---------- | --- | ----
 `number`   | Yes | The name of the number field.
 This will either be the name of the field or a function.
 `street`   | Yes | The name of the street field.
 This will either be the name of the field, an ordered list of fields to merge together, or some other function.
 `unit`     |     | The Unit number.
-This is an optional attribute and can be used for uniquely identifying addresses where the street number is the same but a "unit" number is specified, i.e., `300 Willow Valley Lakes Drive #3A` where `3A` can be found as a separate attribute in the source.
+This is an optional attribute and can be used for uniquely identifying addresses where the street number is the same but a "unit" number is specified, i.e. `300 Willow Valley Lakes Drive #3A` where `3A` can be found as a separate attribute in the source.
 `lon`      |     | The longitude column.
 This is required for CSV sources and should be omitted for other types.
 `lat`      |     | The latitude field.
 This is required for CSV sources and should be omitted for other types.
 `city`     |     | Name of the City or Municipality in which the address falls